hawkinscjh/CS161-CS162-Projects/README.md

-# portfolio-project
+# project-10

-**Remember that this project cannot be submitted late.**

-Write a class named GessGame for playing an abstract board game called Gess.
-You can see the rules [here](https://www.chessvariants.com/crossover.dir/gess.html).
-Note that when a piece's move causes it to overlap stones, any stones covered by the **footprint** get removed, not just those covered by one of the piece's stones.
-It is not legal to make a move that leaves you without a ring.
-It's possible for a player to have more than one ring.
-A player doesn't lose until they have no remaining rings.

-Locations on the board will be specified using columns labeled a-t and rows labeled 1-20, with row 1 being the Black side and row 20 the White side.
-The actual board is only columns b-s and rows 2-19.
-The center of the piece being moved must stay within those boundaries.
-An edge of the piece may go into columns a or t, or rows 1 or 20, but any pieces there are removed at the end of the move.
-Black goes first.

-There's an online implementation [here](https://gess.h3mm3.com/) you can try, but it's not 100% consistent with the rules.
-In the case of any discrepancy between the online game and the rules, you should comply with the rules (you can also ask us for clarification of course).
-One example is that the online game lets you make moves that leave you without a ring, which isn't allowed (if a player wants to end the game, they can just resign).
-Another example is that the online game lets you choose a piece whose center is off the board (in columns a or t, or in rows 1 or 20), which isn't allowed.

-You're not required to print the board, but you will probably find it very useful for testing purposes.

-Your GessGame class must include the following:
-* An init method that initializes any data members.
-* A method called get_game_state that takes no parameters and returns 'UNFINISHED', 'BLACK_WON' or 'WHITE_WON'.
+Write a class named FBoard for playing a game, where player x is trying to get her piece to corner square (7,7) and player o is trying to make it so player x doesn't have any legal moves.
+It should have the following private data members:

+* An 8x8 list of lists for tracking what's on each square of the board.
+* A data member for tracking the game state, that holds one of the following string values: "X_WON", "O_WON", or "UNFINISHED".
+* Data members to keep track of where the x piece is.

+**The data members should all be private.**
+* An init method (constructor) that initializes the list of lists to represent an empty 8x8 board (you can use whatever character you want to represent empty).
+It should put four o pieces at the following (row, column) coordinates: (5,7), (6,6), (7,5), and (7,7).
+It should put an x piece at (0,0).
+It should also initialize the other data members.
-* A method called resign_game that lets the current player concede the game, giving the other player the win.
+* A method called get_game_state, that returns the current value of game_state.
-* A method called make_move that takes two parameters - strings that represent the center square of the piece being moved and the desired new location of the center square.
-For example, make_move('b6', 'e9').
-If the indicated move is not legal for the current player, or if the game has already been won, then it should just return False.
-Otherwise it should make the indicated move, remove any captured stones, update the game state if necessary, update whose turn it is, and return True.
+* A method called move_x that takes as parameters the row and column of the square to move to.
+If the desired move is not allowed, or if the game has already been won, it should just return False.
+Otherwise it should make the move and return True.
+A piece belonging to x can move 1 square diagonally in any direction.
+A piece is not allowed to move off the board or to an occupied square.
+If x's move gets her piece to square (7,7), game_state should be set to "X_WON".

-Feel free to add whatever other classes, methods, or data members you want.
-All data members must be **private**.
+* A method called move_o that takes as parameters the row and column to move from, and the row and column to move to.
+If the first pair of coordinates doesn't hold o's piece, or if the desired move is not allowed, or if the game has already been won, it should just return False.
+Othewise it should make the move and return True.
+A piece belonging to o can move 1 square diagonally, **but the row and column cannot both increase**, so any o piece has at most three available moves.
+For example, if player o has a piece at (5, 1), it could move to (4, 0), (4, 2), or (6,0), but not to (6, 2).
+It is not allowed to move off the board or to an occupied square.
+If o's move leaves no legal move for x, game_state should be set to "O_WON".

+You do not need to track whose turn it is.
+Either move method can be called multiple times in a row.

+It doesn't matter which index of the list of lists you consider the row and which you consider the column as long as you're consistent.

+Feel free to add helper functions if you want.
+You may also find it useful to add a print function to help with debugging.

 Here's a very simple example of how the class could be used:
 ```
-game = GessGame()
-move_result = game.make_move('m3', 'm6')
-game.make_move('e14', 'g14')
-state = game.get_game_state()
+   fb = FBoard();
-game.resign_game()
+   fb.move_x(1,1);
+   fb.move_x(2,0);
+   fb.move_o(6,6,5,5);
+   print(fb.get_game_state());
 ```
-The file must be named: **GessGame.py**
+The file must be named: **FBoard.py**